 Assets = Liability + Owners Equity

 This equation basically says that all the goods or values that the company has (known as assets), is equal to the amount of debt (liabilities) and equity (stocks) that the company currently possesses.
 There is no need to go in detail for this equation (there are entire books about it) because it is mainly used to understand how to micro-manage a company [4].
 However, it is important to note that the Assets represent everything on the company: assets include all their possessions (buildings, machines, anything that you can purchase) and profits.
+While Assets go up, Liability and Equity will go up as well.
 When profits are high, the Assets side goes up, and so does the Owners Equity, which means that you, as an investor, benefit from that.
 However, at the “early” stages of a company, to make profits, it is needed to first get some borrowed money in the form of liabilities (bank loans, etc.) and/or owners’ equity (stocks, etc.).
 So, if you want to company to become bigger, you would need bigger financing sources to fund your projects, products and services.

 One key difference in between liability and owner’s equity is this: Liabilities are secured, and Owners Equity are risky.
 For example, the bank gives the company money, in exchange of a fixed interest rate for their services.
 Then, the company is legally obligated to pay this.
 However, for equity, the company is not obligated to pay shareholders anything in the case the company goes bankrupt.

 Companies sometimes don’t like the interest rates offered, the amount of money provided by banks, or the terms of contracts, and that is why offering owners’ equity (selling stock) is a great source of funding money.
 In the case of selling stock, the incentive for shareholders is that, if the company is doing good, our initial investment will be increasing.
-Another incentive are the dividends that were mentioned.acquiring Sometimes, the companies need more money than what they can obtain from liabilities (loans) and they rely on owner’s equity.
+Another incentive are the dividends that were mentioned.
+Other reasons to sell stock instead of acquiring loans is that companies need more money than what they can obtain from liabilities (loans) and they rely on owner’s equity.

 How is stock price determined?
-The idea is simple, take how much the company is worth (this number is also called total value, market capitalization or simply market cap).
+There are many definitions that are given for Stock Prices, some are simple, and some are complicated.
+Let us start with the simple one first , take how much the company is worth (this number is also called total value, market capitalization or simply market cap).
 This number is usually determined from the basic accounting equation as the “assets” side.
 Then, just divide this number by the total number of shares available (or outstanding shares), and that is the stock price.
 For example, if the market cap of a company is worth 1 Million dollars, and there are 200,000 shares on that company.
-The price is roughly 1,000,000 dollars200,000 share=5 dollars per share.
-The number of outstanding shares is usually determined by the company’s needs.
+The price is roughly 1,000,000 dollars200,000 shares=5 dollars per share.
+The number of outstanding shares is usually determined by the company’s needs so each company will make as many shares available to the public as they need The stock price has more to it than just a number and will be explained later in Chapter X.